ohmpi/ohmpi/doc/source/source_rst/software/operations/config.rst

     logging_suffix = ''

-The configuration is written in a python file structured in a series of dictionnaries related to:
+The configuration is written in a python file structured in a series of dictionaries related to:

 #.
 OHMPI_CONFIG: the OhmPi instrument information (id of the instrument and default settings).

 .. code-block:: python
-  :caption: OhmPi config
+  :caption: OHMPI_CONFIG: Dictionary containing basic informations about the OhmPi instrument

   # OhmPi configuration
   OHMPI_CONFIG = {